Sundeep Teki

 FDE vs. Solutions Architect (SA):

 The primary distinction lies in implementation versus design.
-A Solutions Architect typically operates in the pre-sales or early implementation phase, focusing on high-level architectural design, technical validation, and demonstrating the feasibility of a solution.
+A Solutions Architect operates in the pre-sales or early implementation phase, focusing on high-level architectural design and feasibility.
+The FDE is a post-sales, delivery-centric role that takes the blueprint and builds the final structure, owning the project end-to-end through to production.
+FDEs spend upwards of 75% of their time on direct software engineering and model optimization.

 FDE vs. Sales Engineer (SE):